Travelling to the Eurozone

-Whatever your budget for travel in Europe, the Eurozone has become much more expensive lately, mainly because the current exchange rate means you get fewer euros to your pound than previously.
-However, rates are starting to recover and the holidaymakers across Europe may find that prices are beginning to adjust to a stronger euro making European travel a bit more affordable.
+Whatever your budget for a European jaunt, the Eurozone has become much more expensive for all levels of traveller, mainly because the current exchange rate means you get fewer euros to your pound than previously.
+However, rates are starting to recover and you may find that adjusting prices are beginning to make European travel a bit more affordable.

 Euro exchange rates

 With the pound traditionally strong against the euro, travelling to Europe suddenly became much more expensive for British holidaymakers when the exchange rate started to fall in late 2007, dropping from an average rate of 1.5 euros to the pound to a low of almost 1 to 1.
-This had the effect of making prices in the 16 official Eurozone countries, which consisted of Austria, Belgium, Cyprus, Finland, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain, seem much more expensive.
+This had the effect of making prices in the 19 official Eurozone countries - which consisted of Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia and Spain seem much more expensive.

 With 12 other European nations also using the euro as their unofficial currency, from Andorra to Montenegro and many of the islands of the euro nations, including the Canaries and the Azores, many tourism hotspots have been affected by the change in the exchange rate.

-As of late 2013 the euro to pound exchange rate has been hovering at around 1.2 so a full recovery isn’t on the cards yet but generally the exchange rate for pounds to euros is more acceptable for Brits abroad than it has been over the last few years.
+As of mid 2014 the euro to pound exchange rate has been hovering at around 1.2 so a full recovery isn’t on the cards yet but generally the exchange rate for pounds to euros is more acceptable for Brits abroad than it has been over the last few years.
 This rate is liable to change, so always check for the latest rate.

 Tips for getting more euros for your pound